 Or use our contact form on the contacts page

-Our practice will provide an insurance superbill for acupuncture patients to submit to their insurance carrier.
-In order to best serve you we can verify your insurance benefits before you arrive.
-Please click on the link below and complete the online form.
+Verify your insurance benefits before you arrive.
+Click on the link below and complete the online form.
 Someone from our office will contact you as soon as the benefits are established.